York-Edit-Project/edit-repo/.github/ISSUE_TEMPLATE/new-mission.md

 ---
-name: name
+name: new mission
-about: about
+about: new mission template
-title:
+title: EP
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---